 It is undeniable that we are more than ever living in a visual world.
 The evolution of numerical technologies has enable us to not only take dozens of pictures in seconds but also to share them as quickly as easily on internet, reaching out thousands of viewers.
 But in this era of social medias and cameras on mobile devices, it seems the value of an image and its subject matter aren’t as strong as our craze for taking « snaps ».
 On Instagram for instance, it seems everything has to be documented for some reason and posted, generally with so little, if any, explanation, resulting in just an abyss of visual recordings.

-The latter is also an attempt to understand and analyse how (re)interpretation works and how influenced an artwork can be nowadays.
-Addressing therefore the fundamental but challenged elements of the contemporary art world, that are the paternity of the work, authenticity, creativity, intellectual property.
+It also analyses the process behind re-interpreted artworks and try to understand how influenced an artist and his work can be.
+This project attempts to address the fundamental but challenged elements of the contemporary art world, that are the paternity of the work, authenticity, creativity.